Ellen Burstyn: Personal life

 Burstyn married Bill Alexander in 1950 and divorced in 1957.
-The following year, she married Paul Roberts, with whom she adopted a son named Jefferson in 1961.
+The next year, she married Paul Roberts, with whom she adopted a son named Jefferson in 1961.
 The couple divorced that same year.
 In 1964, she married actor Neil Nephew, who later changed his name to Neil Burstyn.
 She described Neil Burstyn as "charming and funny and bright and talented and eccentric", but schizophrenia made him violent and he eventually left her.
 He attempted to reconcile but they divorced in 1972.
-In her autobiography, Lessons in Becoming Myself, Burstyn revealed that he stalked her for six years after their divorce, and that he broke into her house and raped her.
+In her autobiography, Lessons in Becoming Myself, Burstyn revealed that he had stalked her for six years after their divorce, and once raped her while they were still married.
 No charges were filed, as spousal rape was not yet a crime.
-He committed suicide in 1978.
+He died by suicide in 1978 by jumping from the window of his ninth-floor Manhattan apartment.

 Burstyn was raised Catholic, but now affiliates herself with all religious faiths.
-She follows a form of Sufism, explaining "I am a spirit opening to the truth that lives in all of these religions...I always pray to Spirit, but sometimes, it's to the Goddess.
-Sometimes, it's to Jesus...Sometimes, I pray to Ganesha if I need an obstacle removed.
-Guan Yin is one of my favorite manifestations of the divine, the embodiment of compassion...So, I have Guan Yin with me all the time."
-In her late 30s, she began to learn about spirituality, under the instruction of Pir Vilayat Inayat Khan, who gave her the spiritual name Hadiya, which means "she who is guided" in Arabic.
+She follows a form of Sufism, explaining "I am a spirit opening to the truth that lives in all of these religions...
+I always pray to Spirit, but sometimes, it's to the Goddess.
+Sometimes, it's to Jesus...
+Sometimes, I pray to Ganesha if I need an obstacle removed.
+Guan Yin is one of my favorite manifestations of the divine, the embodiment of compassion...
+So, I have Guan Yin with me all the time."
+In her late 30s she began to learn about spirituality, under the instruction of Pir Vilayat Inayat Khan, who gave her the spiritual name Hadiya, which means "she who is guided" in Arabic.

 During the 1970s, Burstyn was active in the movement to free convicted boxer Rubin "Hurricane" Carter from jail.
 She is a supporter of the Democratic Party, and appeared in the 2009 documentary PoliWood.
 She served as president of the Actors' Equity Association from 1982 to 1985.
 Burstyn is also on the Board of Selectors of Jefferson Awards for Public Service.
 In 1997, she was inducted into the Michigan Women's Hall of Fame.
-Since 2000, she has been co-president of the Actors Studio, alongside Al Pacino and Alec Baldwin.
+Since 2000, she has been co-president of the Actors Studio alongside Al Pacino and Alec Baldwin.
 In 2013, she was inducted into the American Theatre Hall of Fame for her work on stage.

 Acting credits

-Awards and nominations
+Accolades

 Burstyn is one of the few living actors to have won the Triple Crown of Acting which is the Oscar, Emmy, and Tony.
-She won the Academy Award in 1975 for her performance in Martin Scorsese's Alice Doesn't Live Here Anymore.
-That same year, she won the Tony Award for Same Time, Next Year.
-(She would reprise her role in the film version in 1978.)
-Burstyn completed the triple crown more than 30 years later, with a Primetime Emmy Award for her guest starring role on Law and Order: SVU (2009).
+She won the Academy Award in 1975 for her performance in Martin Scorsese's Alice Doesn't Live Here Anymore; in the same year, she won the Tony Award for Same Time, Next Year (she would reprise her role in the film version in 1978).
+Burstyn completed the triple crown more than 30 years later, with a Primetime Emmy Award for her guest starring role on Law & Order: Special Victims Unit (2009).